 I always have scalding hot showers, but I was told this is super bad for your hair, stripping it from all it’s natural oils.
 My hairdresser said to rinse in warm water, and blast your hair with a cool rinse to help seal in moisture once you are certain that your hair is free of any products.

 If you feel that the outside elements are really adding to your damage, you may want to consider some cute hats or scarves.
 There are so many adorable, floppy summer hats, and I can’t wait to dig my Finisterre beanie back out this autumn.
 Look good and protect your hair, easy peasy!

-If hats and scarves are not your thing, you can purchase a leave in conditioner or protective spray to combat the sun’s damage.
+If hats and scarves are not your things, you can purchase a leave-in conditioner or protective spray to combat the sun’s damage.
 Personally, I find these build up and get quite clumpy in my hair, so I prefer a shopping spree to buy new headwear instead of putting more products in my locks.
 Each to their own!

 Seek professional advice